 After a morning of sightseeing, set your GPS for the Waikato River to Waitomo Caves.
 Here, your cruise route is cast in a magical light by thousands of glowworms.
 It's a landscape almost as otherworldly as Rotorua, where mud pops and jettisons from bubbling geysers, and steam rushes skywards from cracks in the Earth.

 We're leaving you up to your own devices today.
-Bliss out in the steamy thermal springs in Rotorua's Polynesian Spa.
-Go behind the scenes on a working kiwi nursery and hatchery.
+Bliss out at Wai Araki Hot Springs & Spa.
 Hobbit fans will want to take advantage of the opportunity to tour the sights featured in The Lord of the Rings movies at Hobbiton.
 The choice is yours.
-(B)
+(B) Stay: Ibis Rotorua Hotel

 A staggering 220,000 litres of water thunder over Huka Falls' 11-metre high escarpment every second.
 It creates quite the calamity.
 From here, the road ahead unfolds in a broad panorama of Lake Taupo, its waters so vivid and blue they resemble an Ice Mint.
 Traverse the Kapiti Coast to New Zealand's cool little capital, Wellington.
 (B) Stay: Travelodge Wellington

 View the sights of the city including the mind-bending Transitional Cathedral, made largely of cardboard, and Turanga, the gold-clad central library.
 From here, your outlook is the Canterbury Plains: the turquoise waters of Lake Tekapo, snow-capped mountains and atmospheric towns.
-Your tour of the Indoor Dark Sky Astronomy Experience at Tekapo, hosted by passionate guides, will forever change the way you see the night sky.
+Your Indoor Dark Sky Astronomy Experience at Tekapo, hosted by passionate guides, will forever change the way you see the night sky.
 You'll see for yourself it may be one of the quietest spots on the planet, yet it has one of the busiest skies in the universe.
-(B/D) Stay: Heritage Gateway Hotel
+(B/D) Stay: Distinction Heritage Gateway Hotel

 Oamaru may have supplied other NZ cities with limestone, but it kept some for itself - and the result is glorious leafy streets with grand 1800s buildings that stand proud before you journey further south toward Dunedin.
 It's easy to while away the afternoon in ‘little Edinburgh's' atmospheric art-lined alleys.
 Or venture further afield to discover the wildlife that thrives in this pretty pocket of the country - fur seals and penguins among them.
 (B) Stay: Scenic Hotel Dunedin City

-There's no judgement that comes from a sleep-in.
-But if you have the energy, channel it into exploring Larnach Castle - the only one of its kind in the country.
 Dunedin's Scottish ancestry is everywhere you look, from the manicured grounds of Otago University to the city's main George Street.
 Rolling green hills dotted with doe-eyed sheep are replaced by soaring mountains as you weave your way into Fiordland National Park and the South Island's biggest lake and the town of Te Anau.
 Soak up the serenity - it doesn't get any better than this.
 (B/D) Stay: Distinction Luxmore Hotel

 There are some travel days that blaze into your memory.
 Today is one.
 Your route through Fiordland National Park is an intoxicating union of beech forests, alluvial flats, meadows and mirror-like lakes.
 Gin-clear rivers carve the countryside, with all roads leading to Milford Sound/Piopiotahi.
 Cruising this World Heritage listed expanse will give you goosebumps, a string of waterfalls creating a misty curtain across sheer escarpments.
 (B) Stay: Copthorne Hotel and Resort

 Queenstown is known as NZ's adventure capital for good reason.
 But don't take our word for it.
 Feel the wind in your hair on the high-octane jet boat ride.
 Nature lover?
 Discover some of New Zealand's feathered friends at a wildlife centre.
 Wherever you wander, make sure you're back in time to glide across Lake Wakatipu aboard the historic TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue Highlight Dinner.
-(B/D)
+(B/D) Stay: Copthorne Hotel and Resort

 After departing the movie-set-perfect streets of Arrowtown, discover Lake Dunstan, surrounded by orchards where you'll pause to refuel on flavour-packed stone fruit.
 Then there's Lake Hawea followed by Lake Wanaka, with its Instagrammable shoreline of poplars and willows.
 Over the Haast Pass, Franz Josef Glacier/Kā Roimata o Hine Hukatere sparkles like a gem.
 (B/D) Stay: Scenic Hotel Franz Josef Glacier